 MATHS AT ST RICHARD'S

-At St Richard’s we follow a mastery approach to mathematics.
-This focuses on the distinction between ‘fixed’ and ‘growth’ mindsets.
-A child with a fixed mindset will believe that their basic abilities and talents are pre-wired and fixed (If you are proficient at maths, you will succeed at it.
-If not, that’s just too bad!).
+We recognise that our parents may themselves have had different mathematical journeys, resulting in greater or lesser levels of confidence.
+At St Richard’s we aim to bridge this gap and develop deep mathematical understanding in all our children as well as nurturing enthusiasm and enjoyment of the subject itself.
+We follow a mastery approach, based on the White Rose program, which encourages a ‘growth’ mathematical mind-set.
+A child with a fixed mind-set will believe that their basic abilities and talents are pre-wired and fixed.
 In contrast, a child with a growth mindset believes that if you work hard and are committed, you can achieve.
 Through the mastery approach to maths, the strong belief at St Richard’s is that with skilful teaching and careful nurturing of a growth mindset, all children can achieve and enjoy.

 IMPLEMENTATION OF THE MATHS CURRICULUM